 In order to gain lean muscle you need to train at a controlled high intensity movement pattern with a low number of repetitions.
-If you are seriously dedicated about developing lean muscle I have found 3 sets of 8 repetitions work well over four sessions a week for 8-12 weeks, then 4×6 repetitions, followed by the 5×5 method for the next 12 weeks.
+If you are seriously dedicated about developing lean muscle I have found 3 sets of 8 repetitions work well over three-four sessions a week for 8-12 weeks, then 4×6 repetitions, followed by the 5×5 method for the next 4-8 weeks.
 Once you’ve finished the cycle, start again!
 If you are looking at high-end weight lifting then the principles change, due to the nature of the game.

-I have worked as a full time PT for nearly ten years now, and I can add that I have seen individuals gain muscle with as little as two sessions a week.
-Obviously the more muscle you want to gain, the more sessions you need to do in a progressive manner.
+I have worked as a full time PT for ten years now, and I can add that I have seen individuals gain lean muscle with as little as two sessions a week.
+The more input you put in the more muscle you will put on.

 To note, older people who have never taken part in sustained exercise programmes have the same ability to build muscle mass as highly trained master athletes of a similar age, according to new research at the University of Birmingham.
 More information available here.
 So, it really doesn’t matter what age you are, we have to support our bodies with healthy lean muscle.
 Frequently changing your exercise programme will help you gain results at a quicker rate.

 Benefits of Lean Muscle Training